How to end your tenancy

 Delivering your notice in person

-Check the opening hours for the agent's office.
+Check the opening hours of the agent's office.
 For example, it might not be open on a Sunday.

 Ask for a receipt from the landlord or agent when you give your notice to them.